How to Group and Ungroup Rows and Columns in Excel | IronXL

 Output

-Group & Ungroup Columns Example
+How Do I Group & Ungroup Columns in Excel?

 Columns can be grouped similarly to rows.
 Use the GroupColumns method to group columns by specifying either the index number or the column character.
+This flexibility allows you to work with column references in the format most convenient for your application.

 :path=/static-assets/excel/content-code-examples/how-to/group-and-ungroup-rows-columns-group-column.cs